JunoLab/Weave.jl/doc/src/index.md

 for Julia.
 It resembles [Pweave](http://mpastell.com/pweave) and, Knitr and Sweave.

-You can write your documentation and code in input document using Nowed or Markdown syntax and use `weave` function to execute to document to capture results and figures.
+You can write your documentation and code in input document using Noweb or Markdown syntax and use `weave` function to execute to document to capture results and figures.

 **Current features**